-The Australian Space Agency’s Earth Observation from Space Roadmap is the second in a series of 7 roadmaps and outlines a 10-year plan to support growth of the earth observation (EO) sector in Australia.
+The Australian Space Agency’s Earth Observation from Space Roadmap outlined a 10-year plan to support growth of the Earth Observation (EO) sector in Australia.
 This plan was published before May 2022 under the previous Australian Government.

 Overview